gsbm/autosculptor/README.md

 ## Implementations

 Currently working on other implementations like :
-- Image to Mesh option
+- Adding image to Mesh option
 - Adding more Text2Mesh/Image2Mesh models
 - Updating displayed parameters on differents models
-- Self hosting/using more stable hosted models
+- Thinking about self hosting/using more stable hosted models
+- Adding preset system

 ## License